 The analytical lines to be used for analysis and suggested conditions of measurement of specific elements are given in Table 2.
 The expected elements inside the sample to be measured shall be provided to the software.

-Table 2 Suggested analytical lines and operating conditions for wavelength dispersive XRF (WDXRF) Spectrometers
+Table 2 — Suggested analytical lines and operating conditions for wavelength dispersive XRF (WDXRF) spectrometers